AMID Logo

 If you are shipping commercial goods from the USA in boxes, crates, or pallets, and the total volume does not exceed 15–20 cubic meters (500–800 cubic feet), then it is more beneficial to ship freight LCL rather than shipping entire containers.

 Suppose you ship household goods or personal effects from the USA abroad and pack everything in boxes, crates, or stacks on pallets.
 In that case, there are advantages to using LCL (Less than Container Load) sea freight instead of hiring an international moving company.
-Suppose you are new to international shipping.
-In that case, it is recommended that you read about the differences between shipping household goods from the USA overseas using LCL versus moving with an international moving company to avoid confusion.

 Cargo transportation from the USA

 It's important to note that the term 'Ocean Freight' in international cargo transportation from the USA refers to shipping goods between ocean freight carriers' terminals, which are professionally called CFS (Container Freight Stations) in the countries of origin and destination.
-If the CFSs are located in landlocked cities, the freight cost will include inland transportation to and from seaports to CFSs.
+If the CFSs are located in landlocked cities, the freight cost will include inland transportation to and from seaports to the CFSs.

 It is flexible:

-• While shipping LCL freight, YOU CAN SHIP BOXES, CRATES, AND PALLETS OF ANY SIZE as long as they fit into a 40-foot multimodal sea freight container.
-The internal dimensions of 40'STD are as follows:
+• While shipping LCL freight from the USA, YOU CAN SHIP BOXES, CRATES, AND PALLETS OF ANY SIZE as long as they fit into a 40-foot multimodal sea freight container.
+The internal dimensions of 40' STD are as follows:

 Length - 39'5" = 12 meters